infovore/grid-recipes-js/README.md

 - add a moving playhead indicator
 - incorporate a long press to modify and display an additional table of switches

+## Range

+hold a grid key and press another in the same row to establish a range. pressing a single key will establish a new start point for the range, so long as the entire range can fit. establishing a negative range resets to 1.

+core concepts:

+- using arrays of objects to track state
+- using if/else conditions to define all possible interactions
+- using splat operator to copy objects